mostafa2080/mini-e-commerce-GST-task/README.md

 # Mini E-Commerce Project

 This is a small e-commerce project built using the Laravel framework.
-It allows you to create and manage an e-commerce website.
-Here are the steps to get started:
+As a Part of Hiring process for GST Group

 ## Prerequisites